rmaratos/hangouts-parser/README.md

 ## You found an error?
 Let me know if there is something not working as expected and I will try to fix it.
 Please see the [issues](https://bitbucket.org/dotcs/hangouts-log-reader/issues) page.
+## Known Issues

+* At the moment Hangouts Reader is only working with Python up to 2.7.
+Python 3 support will be included in future releases.
+Please be patient.

 ## Remark
 Google® is a registered trademark of Google Inc.